Relay Observability

 relay_backpressure | A backpressure signal from an endpoint approaching or exceeding mailbox capacity |

-The SSE stream is primarily intended for debugging and monitoring.
-In production, use the REST API for polling metrics and the UI dashboard for visual monitoring.
-Long-lived SSE connections consume server resources and should be closed when no longer needed.
+The SSE stream is for debugging and monitoring.
+Long-lived SSE connections consume server resources — close them when no longer needed.
+For production monitoring, use the REST API or the UI dashboard.